Home

 Spam is everywhere.
 Literally.

 You’ve probably noticed this yourself, just by looking through your inbox, but what actually gets through to you is a minimal fraction of what gets sent every day.
 Mailbox providers see a colossal amount of spam – or worse, fraudulent or phishing – emails coming their way.
-It’s a bigger amount than you might be able to imagine, and that’s why mailbox providers need spam filters that do a really good job at identifying these messages before they reach your inbox.
+These email spam filters often feel like obstacles for legitimate senders trying to reach their subscribers.

 Table of contents